lavkumarv/feature-blog-jekyll/README.md

 * Option to set featured image & video in post
 * Pagination support
 * Disqus comments if you choose to enable
-* MailChip Intrigration for subscription
+* MailChip Integration for subscription
 * Tags for [Open Graph](https://developers.facebook.com/docs/opengraph/), [Twitter Cards](https://dev.twitter.com/docs/cards) and Schema.org for a better social sharing experience
 * Support for recent post
 * SEO Enabled theme